What Is Linosa Pesto?

 Method

-Cut a small cross on each of your tomatoes and blanch them in boiling water for 30 seconds.
+Cut a small cross on each of your tomatoes and blanch them in water for 30 seconds.
 Transfer the tomatoes to a bowl of cold water, peel them off, and discard the skins.
 Chop the tomatoes into quarters and remove the seeds.
-Pat dry with a sheet of kitchen roll to remove excess juices, and roughly chop.
+Pat dry with a sheet of kitchen roll to remove excess juices and roughly chop.

 Using a pestle and mortar, add the garlic clove and a generous pinch of salt.
 Pound the garlic until fully broken down, and then add the pine nuts and almonds.